justinkrojos/Wikit_VARpedia_App/README.md

 # Runnable jar
 This application should be run on the SOFTENG 206 Virtual Image.
-You can run the jar file with the included run.sh script.
+You can run the jar file with the included run.sh script, make sure its in the same folder as the jar file.
 Or from terminal
 >PATH=/home/student/Downloads/openjdk-13_linux-x64_bin/jdk-13/bin:$PATH
 >